whg/Patricia/README.md

 The current shape has a green stripe/border on the left.

-### Saving and Loading
+### Saving, Loading & Offsets

-You can download and upload your project, but the server needs to be running to do this.
+For these to work, you need to make sure the server is running!

 ## Dependencies